- This story is regularly updated for relevance. Last updated: June 24, 2021

 Other common types of allergies that should have no adverse reaction to the vaccination include allergies to foods, animals and insects, latex, and even other vaccines.
 If you’ve had a non-serious reaction to an injection, with the exception of anaphylaxis, STAT News reports there is no reason to avoid the COVID-19 vaccine.

 If you have had a serious anaphylactic reaction to an injection, however, experts advise caution.
 If you receive the first dose and experience a severe reaction, consult with a healthcare professional.
 They may advise you not to get the booster shot.
+There are also split opinions on whether one should take an allergy pill the same day as getting the vaccine.

 The CDC has several safeguards in place to monitor for adverse reactions.
 Its website states that all recipients should be monitored by providers for a minimum of 15 minutes after injection.
 Those with a history of allergic reactions should be monitored for a minimum of 30 minutes.